Viiksipojat/uneton48.com/README.md

 $ gulp
 ```

-Now you can edit `/assets/css/` and `/assets/js/` files, which will be compiled to `/assets/built/` automatically.
+Now edits to `css`, `js` and `hbs` files will be live reloaded in browser.
+Files in `assets/css/` and `assets/js/` will be compiled to `/assets/built/` automatically.

-The `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.
+The `zip` Gulp task packages the theme files into `dist/uneton.zip`, which you can then upload to your site.

 ```bash
 $ gulp zip
 ```

-# PostCSS Features Used
+## PostCSS Features Used

 - [Autoprefixer](https://github.com/postcss/autoprefixer) - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.
 - [Variables](https://github.com/postcss/postcss-custom-properties) - Simple pure CSS variables